How Not To Get Talked Over Or Ignored In Group Conversations

 - If someone successfully interrupts you in a lively group conversation, and they don't do it too often, and it seems like they have something interesting to say, just surrender the floor to them.

 - If you're speaking and feel yourself losing the crowd, wrap up your statement or anecdote quickly.
-Maybe even acknowledge it by saying something like, "Haha, I guess this story isn't as good as I thought it was.
+Maybe even acknowledge it by saying something like, "Ha ha, I guess this story isn't as good as I thought it was.
 Anyway, it all turned out okay in the end.
-You've got something to say Bill?"
+What're you going to say Bill?"

 - If you try to speak up and the group as a whole doesn't hear you, the people nearby might have, and you may be able to spin it into a side-discussion.

 Yet another way people can be more likely to get cut off or ignored is when they try to chat about subjects the group isn't that interested in.